BOLL7708/OpenVROverlayPipe/README.md

 If you made something that is publicly available that use this pipe application, it can be listed here.
 * [Streaming Widget](https://github.com/BOLL7708/streaming_widget): Streaming browser source made specifically for OBS, Twitch, SteamVR and a range of other solutions.
 * [Twitch Logger](https://github.com/jeppevinkel/twitch-logger): Logs Twitch chat to disk and can pipe them to Discord and VR.
+* [NotificationCat VR](https://wtrace3zh.itch.io/notificationcat): This tool allows you to forward notification messages from Android® or iOS® devices to SteamVR

 ## Minimal WebSockets Client
 To send things to this application you need a WebSockets client, you can easily do this directly in a browser by opening a static page, below is example code you can use to quickly send a standard notification.
 If you have set a different server port you need to update that in the server URI in this example.